A Malian armed fighter is facing the first ever court case against an individual charged with war crimes on a World Heritage site.

 And so, during the 10-month occupation, they managed to destroy 14 ancient mausoleums and part of a mosque before French and Malian troops advanced on the city.

-Fatou Bensouda, the ICC chief prosecutor, told the AFP news agency that such cultural destruction "is tantamount to an assault on people's history" and "robs future generations of their landmarks and their heritage".
+Fatou Bensouda, the ICC chief prosecutor, told AFP that such cultural destruction "is tantamount to an assault on people's history" and "robs future generations of their landmarks and their heritage".

 "No one who destroys that which embodies the very soul and the roots of a people through such crimes should be allowed to escape justice," Bensouda said.